sebastiaanverborg/docs/source/products/baloise/push-api/bicycle.rst

 Baloise Bicycle PUSH API
 ========================

-This API is used for creation of Baloise Cyber policies.
+This API is used for creation of Baloise Bicycle policies.

 Getting started
 ---------------